-Images add diversity and visual information that just sometimes isn’t possible with words.
-But how do you add it to your works cited?
+Images add diversity and visual information that sometimes just isn’t possible with words alone.
+But, how do you cite a picture and add it to your MLA works cited list?
 Learn the ins and outs of citing a picture in your work and a little about the legalities.

 Adding a Reproduced Image in Text

-Sometimes, it makes sense to visually reference images to prove a point.
-This is especially true if you are writing a paper about arts or painting.
+Sometimes, it makes sense to reference images visually to prove a point.
+This is especially true if you are writing a paper about art or paintings.
 It can also be true of other humanities type work.
-Therefore, it is a good idea to know how to add the picture to your text.
+Therefore, it is a good idea to know how to add the picture to your text and then cite it correctly in your MLA paper.
 Adding original images is a good way to strengthen your primary sources.

 Step 1: Discussing in Text

 When you are including the image in the text, you will refer to the figure through the abbreviation and number: fig. #.
 For example, if this is your first image, it will be fig. 1.
 Your 19th image will be fig. 19.
 This will look something like:

 - To understand the difference between the contrast, see fig. 1.

 For the reproduced image, you will include a caption that discusses the picture.
 This will be followed by the citation information:

 - Artist’s name, Work title (italicized), Date, Complete publication information of the source, including page, figure or plate numbers.